How Long Do Tanning Lotions Last?

 How Do You know If Tanning Lotion Has Expired?

-It isn’t really easy to tell if tanning lotion has expired, as there will be no obvious signs of expiration.
 It will not go bad like some other products do, and an expired lotion might seem similar to a new lotion you’ve just opened.

-The best thing to do is to look for an expiration date on the tanning lotion bottle.
-This is the easiest way to determine whether or not the tanning lotion is past its best-by date, and whether you should continue using it or not.
+This is the easiest way to determine whether the tanning lotion has passed its best-by date and whether you should continue using it.

-There are a few other ways to check whether the lotion has expired, but this will only be if the lotion has been left to sit for a long time:
+There are a few other ways to check whether the lotion has expired, but this will only be if the lotion has been left to sit for a long time.

 Color